rossbelmont/named-creds-api-key/README.md

 Authorization: Basic bXlVc2VybmFtZTpteVBhc3N3b3JkCg==
 ```

 This call would return all the Gists created by the authenticated user.
-To build something like this using Named Credentials, you'll need to use formulas to handle the base64 encoding.
+To build this using Named Credentials, do the following:

 - Create an External Credential with a developer Name of `BasicAuth`.
 (The first main section above walks through those steps.)
 - Define two Authentication Parameters in the Permission Set Mapping, for example `Username` and `Password`.
 (The second main section above shows those steps in more detail.)
 - Define the `Authorization` header with a different formula (see below, after the next Tip).

 Tip: Base64 encoding is often used to convert binary data to a text string for easier transfer between systems.
 When binary data is stored in some databases, you may see it referred to as a BLOB (**B**inary **L**arge **OB**ject).
-Fortunately, we can use two formulas (`BLOB` and `BASE64ENCODE`) together to take the secret values, treat them as binary data, then encode the binary data via base64.
+Fortunately, we can use two formulas (`BLOB` and `BASE64ENCODE`) together to take the secret values, treat them as binary data, then encode that binary data via base64.

 So again, with the External Credential in place, and the Authentication Parameters defined, you're ready to add a Custom Header with a formula matching what's required for the Basic authentication protocol.